Kateaa1/Revelations-Persona-Deloc-Docs/README.md

 **01** = Yellow (This is never used in game, likely a hold-over from Devil Summoner, however it does appear in the Japanese manual)

+# Make sure you set the text back to white because it does not revert automatically

 For certain charcters mainly puncuation and *capital letters* you need to insert [80] before them or else they will not render correctly